sfc-gh-sekim/apj_techup_fy26_dbt_hol/SETUP.md

 ---

-### Step 9: Run data tests
+## Step 9: Run data tests

 1. In your workspace, under the dbt command dropdown, select `Test`
 2. This time, we'll run tests on the entire project - click the **Run** ▶️ button

 > **_NOTE:_** dbt also handily provides a `build` command - you may have already noticed this in the command dropdown.
 This will run models and tests under a single command, as well as other functions such as snapshots, seeds and UDFs, which we do not cover in this HOL.
 This is often run as a part of an automated refresh if the customer would prefer to run the entire end-to-end process without having to run multiple calls.

 ---

-### Step 10: Run as Dynamic Tables
+## Step 10: Run as Dynamic Tables

 Up until this point, all dbt models have been materialised as tables.
-In order to keep the silver and gold models fresh with new records arriving in the data share every minute, a task needs to be run every minute; while this is well within Snowflake's capabilities, the overhead cost of running dbt in addition to any processing times will likely become a nuisance as the project scales out.
+In order to keep the silver and gold models fresh with new records arriving in the data share, a task needs to be run every minute; while this is well within Snowflake's capabilities, the overhead cost of running dbt in addition to any processing times will likely become a nuisance as the project scales out.

-As an alternative, we will leverage the `dbt-snowflake` adapter's support for Dynamic Tables to convert our existing models to them.
-This effectively delegates the refresh events to Snowflake DT refreshes, while dbt runs handle configuration / model changes, and any tests that can now be scheduled independently of data refreshes.
+As an alternative to frequent task runs, we will leverage the `dbt-snowflake` adapter's support for Dynamic Tables to convert our existing models to them.
+This will delegate the data refresh orchestration to Snowflake, while dbt runs handle any configuration / model changes, as well as any tests that can now be scheduled independently of data refreshes.

 This can be configured at one of three locations in a dbt project: